CryptoManufaktur-io/aztec-prover-docker/README.md

 # Aztec Prover Docker

-Docker Compose for an Aztec Prover.
+Docker Compose for an Aztec Prover and/or Sequencer.

 Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.